-It can be hard to know which is the biggest culprit, so it helps to pay attention to all factors in order to ease the tension and prevent other issues too.
+It can be hard to know which is the biggest culprit, so it helps to pay attention to all factors to ease the tension and prevent other issues.

-If your tightness appears at the beginning of a run and then starts to ease, or occurs only after a big increase in distance or frequency, it’s likely you just need to give your muscles a little bit of TLC.
-Calf stretches and strengthening exercises are your friend here.
+If your tightness appears at the beginning of a run and then starts to ease or occurs only after a significant increase in distance or frequency, it’s likely you just need to give your muscles a little bit of TLC.
+Calf stretches and strengthening exercises are your friends here.
 Use a foam roller if it helps.
 The calf muscle is integral to running.
 So, if it’s overused or asked to do a lot, you’re probably going to feel it.
-Get used to making strengthening and stretching a part of your routine to prevent any longer term issues.
+Get used to making strengthening and stretching a part of your routine to prevent any longer-term issues.

 If the tightness is more chronic, bothers you more regularly, and doesn’t seem to ease during a run, there’s probably more of an issue at play.
 It might be the case that your running form means your calves receive more impact and excessive stress.
-It’s a bio-mechanical things.
-The way your foot strikes the ground, the part of your foot that strikes the ground, and the way your torso moves as you push off can all contribute to a form-induced calf tightness.
-If you’re worried about your tight calf, it’s always best to talk to a physical therapist or look into gait analysis to find out what might be going wrong.
+It’s a bio-mechanical thing.
+The way your foot strikes the ground, the part of your foot that hits the ground, and the way your torso moves as you push off can all contribute to form-induced calf tightness.
+If you’re worried about your tight calf, it’s always best to talk to a physical therapist or look into gait analysis to determine what might be going wrong.

-Don’t forget that in general, dehydration and the loss of salt through the body can cause muscle soreness after exercise.
-All the more reason to keep a water bottle handy.
+Don’t forget that, in general, dehydration and the loss of salt throughout the body can cause muscle soreness after exercise—all the more reason to keep a water bottle handy.

 How to prevent and ease tight calves

 Although it feels good immediately, stretching your calves isn’t a quick fix for when you feel a niggle in your muscles.
-It’s something you need to be doing regularly to increase your range of movement and reduce muscle tension.
-If you’re running often, you need to be stretching just as much to reduce the risk of tight muscles in your calves.
+It’s something you need to be regularly doing to increase your range of movement and reduce muscle tension.
+If you run often, you need to be stretching just as much to reduce the risk of tight muscles in your calves.
 It’s for treatment but also prevention.
 Look into improving your flexibility.

 Hold stretches for at least 60 seconds.
 When static stretching, ease into it and do not bounce.
-Here are a few of our favourites to help ease tension in your calf muscles:
+Here are a few of our favourites to help alleviate tension in your calf muscles: